 Teen hiring has been slow to rebound as the economy recovers, but things could be improving.
-The first half of 2013 brought job growth in accommodation and food services, the sector that hires the most teens during the summer.
-How much of that job growth is being filled by teens will not be known until the numbers from this summer are available next year, so it will be a while before we know if teen hiring is back from its four-year vacation.
+The first half of 2014 brought job growth in accommodation and food services, the sector that hires the most teens during the summer.
+How much of that job growth is being filled by teens will not be known until the numbers from this summer are available next year, so it will be a while before we know if teen hiring is back from its five-year vacation.

 It's generally harder for teenagers to land a job than it is for older workers.
 Some jobs are off-limits to teens because of minimum age or educational requirements.
 Balancing typical teen activities such as school, sports, and hanging-out makes it difficult for many teens to find time to work.
 Add transportation challenges to that and it's a wonder how teens are able to get hired at all.

 Although the odds of finding a job seem stacked against them, teenagers are able to find summer work.
 Oregon employers hired roughly 30,400 new workers ages 14 to 18 in July, August, or September of 2013.
 That was 2,000 more teens who found work than the previous summer, so things are looking up.
 The summer is always the busiest time of year for teen hiring, but it slowed during the recession and did not recover through 2012.
 Hiring in this age group during the summers of 2009 to 2012 was down 43 percent from summer 2007 (Graph 1).
 To a large extent, teen hiring is driven by economic conditions, but there is also a general downward trend in teen hiring and teens working during the summer.
 Teenagers are now 2.1 percent of Oregon's summer workforce, down from 3.4 percent less than a decade ago.

 This measure of teenage new hires specifically counts those who started working in the third quarter for an employer they had not worked for within the last year.
 That includes summer seasonal workers and year-round workers who switched employers during the third quarter, but does not include workers who started their summer job in June or earlier.